 Every month Beautiful Bizarre Magazine chooses one of our favourite artists to TAKE OVER social media for the day.
 In 2019, we have decided to extend this event to all types of artists to add culture and couture to our artistic conversation.
 For January, we chose rap musician Cody Foster, better know under his stage name Sadistik (see our previous interview with him here), to share with us the artists who have inspired him.
-We are so happy to share with you Sadistik’s TAKE OVER.
-Over to you Sadistik!
+Just in case you missed it, below we present the full TAKE OVER.

 This was the last piece chosen by Sadistik for his TAKE OVER.
-Thank you so much, we appreciate you taking the time to put this day together!
+Thank you again Sadistik, we really appreciate you taking the time to put this day together.